No one is going to help you. You will have to do it yourself.

 A 90-year-old man walks into confession.
 He says, “Forgive me Father, I’ve sinned.
 I slept with two 20-year-old women last night outside of wedlock.”
 The father says, “That’s terrible, my son.
 When was the last time you made confession?”
 He says, “I’ve never made confession before father, I’m Jewish.”
 The Father says, “You’re Jewish?
 Well what are you telling me for?”
 He says, “Well, Father, I’m tellin’ everybody…”

 There is little difference between oral storytelling and cinematic storytelling; both are equations of dramatic and comedic set-ups and payoffs.
 A film should be equally compelling when told aloud.
-I record all of my screenplays as podcasts and mix them to music and sound design; I feel it is always better display of what the film will be.
+I record all of my screenplays as podcasts and mix them to music and sound design; I feel that it is always a better display of what the film will be.
 Performing it out loud forces you to think hard about each moment; how can we make this stronger, what is the best version of this scene, how can we best use this moment to conduct our audience’s emotions at this point of the story?
 By focusing entirely on audience engagement, imagining that you are the conductor of the rollercoaster at each moment, you are already ahead of most.

 The ideation period for a film is different for everyone: some have scripts delivered to them and they take their pick, Stephen King scours newspapers for interesting stories, Christopher Guest tries not to think of films for a full year and then an idea will hit him.
 Ideas come to me over a long time and then all at once.